bennyfactor/v7cms/README.md

 ## Testing

-The project maintains comprehensive test coverage with **136 tests**:
+The project maintains comprehensive test coverage with **489 tests** (489 examples, 12 failures in comments system):

 - Model tests for validations and business logic
 - Route tests for all endpoints